hgrubst/glue/README.md

 [![Build Status](https://travis-ci.org/hapijs/glue.svg)](https://travis-ci.org/hapijs/glue)

+#### NB : This fork supports providing additional options when specifying the server cache as an object instead of a string.
+See [this issue](https://github.com/hapijs/glue/issues/128) for more details.

 ### A server composer for hapi.js.

 Glue provides configuration based composition of hapi's Server object.
 Specifically it wraps